 that also encourage them to have business ideas or other creative ways to help you with your financial needs.
 Who knows!

 Encourage your teens to read books about money management.

-These books can prepare your teen about opportunities they have around and how they can utilize these opportunities in a proper way.
+These books could prepare your teen for opportunities they have around them and how they can utilize these opportunities in a proper way.

 Teach them that money is not bad, and it is important.
 But also teach them that it is not the most important thing in the world.

 When you teach your teen financial wisdom you will be teaching them how to control money so that money or need for money does not control their life.